CABLE-LSM/TRENDY_V12/README.md

 * Specify the location of the ```cable``` repository, by setting the ```cablecode``` variable on line 46.
 * Set the experiment to run by setting the ```experiment``` variable on line 26.
 The experiment names correspond to a set of internal configuration options.

 It's still not entirely clear what each of the experiments do.
 This will be clarified after discussions with the original custodians of the configuration.
+At the moment, I think the ```S0``` run is the one that works as intended straight out of the box.
+Some work on ```run_cable.sh``` will be required to set the meteorogical recycling and atmospheric CO2/N deposition correctly for the other runs.

 ## Resources